-Our fishing sector is in peril due to overfishing, habitat deterioration, and increased competition among coastal users.
-As diseases and pollution become more prevalent, seafood safety is becoming a growing concern.
+Fisheries on Guam have a cultural and economic importance that dates back thousands of years.
+However, modern fisheries face dynamic challenges due to overfishing, habitat deterioration, and increased competition among coastal users.
+Further, as diseases and pollution become more prevalent, seafood safety is becoming a growing concern.
+Coastal resources continue to represent an important component of food security in the Mariana Islands, thus research to aid in sustainable fishing is paramount.
 Aquaculture offers new ways to meet the expanding demand for seafood, but it also raises environmental and other issues that must be addressed before its full potential can be achieved.
 Traditional aquaculture methods are also being reinvigorated and restored.
 Sea Grant has a critical role to play in expanding our understanding of the nature of these difficulties, as well as in employing its research, teaching, and outreach capabilities to support informed decision-making that will result in a long-term supply of healthy seafood.